pieterlexis/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   * A (compounded) ``Rule``

 .. versionadded:: 1.2.0
-   A DNSRule can also be a :class:`DNSName` or list of them
+   A DNSRule can also be a :class:`DNSName` or a list of these

 .. function:: AllRule()